kaeri-gg/kaeri-gg.github.io/content/featured/IOTDeviceManager/index.md

   - Tailwind CSS
 ---

-Collaborative project with [@n1md7](https://github.com/n1md7).
-This is an IoT device manager for home automation.
+A collaborative project with [@n1md7](https://github.com/n1md7)—an IoT device manager for home automation.
+Built with Arduino and a collection of microcontrollers, this system enables seamless device management.
+I'm working on the frontend to fetch and control all connected microcontrollers efficiently.